khanhduytran0/Dopamine/README.md

 This is Dopamine fork for "AI" devices.
 It will not work on a prod.
 AI here does not mean Artificial/Apple Intelligence.

 ## Jailbreaking your "AI" device
+> [!WARNING]
+> Not all iOS versions are tested.
+Currently 18.6 works and 17.5.1 causes a bootloop which would require factory reset to recover.

 Before proceeding, ensure you have installed [TrollStore Lite](https://github.com/khanhduytran0/TrollStore/tree/ai#installing-trollstore-lite).